Unparalleled experience in breast fat transfer and natural breast augmentation with fat grafting in Sydney

 How much of the fat survives?

-About 70% of the fat lasts according to current statistics of major fat grafters around the world.
+On average, about 70% of the fat lasts according to current statistics of major fat grafters around the world.

 Breast fat transfer preparation